 - Hourly backups for the past y hours

 - Daily backups for the past z days

 Resolve will create project backups for every, say, 15 minutes (if you set it to 15 minutes).
 For an hour, there will be 4 backups.

-During the second hour, the 15 minutes backup created will replace the first 15 minutes backup which was created at the first hour.
-(First in first out concept).
+During the second hour, the 15-minute backup created will replace the first 15-minute backup, which was created at the first hour.
+(First in, first out concept).

-At any given time (after first hour), only 4 fifteen minutes backup will be available.
+At any given time (after the first hour), only 4 fifteen minutes backups will be available.

 Hourly Backups for the Past y Hours

-After the 4th hour, the next hour hour backup will replace the first hour backup file.
+After the 4th hour, the next hour’s backup will replace the first-hour backup file.

-So that at any day only 4 hourly backups are available.
+So that on any given day, only 4 hourly backups are available.